MechaResearch/MechaPwn/README.md

 - Disable disc region checks (ps1 and ps2 discs from all-region as well as masterdiscs mount with data accessible)
 - Change the region the console reports as, as well as change the disc/KELF region that mechacon allows
 - Boot burned PS1 backups from the console's original region directly from OSD
+- Boot burned PS2 CD disks from the console's original region directly from OSD (without masterpatch)
 - Boot masterpatched PS2 backups and original PS2 disks from all-region by skipping the logo check (for example, by loading a disc using [wlaunchELF](https://github.com/ps2homebrew/wLaunchELF))
 - 70k[^7] and Deckard[^3] only: Change OSD and DVD region
 - Deckard[^3] only: force NTSC-U region and video mode for PS2/PS1 titles